faraz9993/All_EIC_DevOps_Training/Final_Assessment_Task.md

 affinity: {}
 ```
-### After, this configuration, I install the helm chart using the below command:
+### After, this configuration, I deployed the helm chart using the below command:
 ```
 helm install my-nginx-release ./my-nginx-chart
 ```

-### This way, I successfully, deployed the application on the helm chart as it created the service, deployment and the pods in the running state, as can be seen in the below image:
+### This way, I successfully, deployed the application on the k8s cluster which created the service, deployment and the pods in the running state, as can be seen in the below image:

 ![alt text](images/Final_Assessment/Image_9)

-### I ran the command,
+### I ran the below command, to know that on which data plane, my application has been deployed.
 ```
 kubectl get pods -o wide
 ```
-### This command, gave me the output that on which data plane, my application as has been deployed.

 ![alt text](images/Final_Assessment/Image_11)

-### I matched the private IP address with the Public IP address and hit it on the browser with the port number on which my application is forwarded as can be seen in the image above.
+### I matched the Private IP address with the Public IP address on the console and hit it on the browser with the port number on which my application is forwarded as can be seen in the image above.

 ![alt text](images/Final_Assessment/Image_12)